 Encryption Bridge Repair Cost

-Bridge-only failure with healthy internal drive: $300-$600.
-If the internal drive also needs mechanical work, add the standard head swap or firmware tier on top.
+Bridge-only failure with healthy internal drive: $100 if no encryption is involved.
+Encrypted WD models requiring DEK extraction fall into the firmware tier at $600–$900.
+If the internal drive also needs mechanical work, add the standard head swap tier on top.

 What External Hard Drive Brands Do We Recover?

-We recover data from all major external hard drive brands including Western Digital, Seagate, LaCie, Toshiba, Samsung, G-Technology, Buffalo, and Transcend.
-The internal drive mechanism determines the recovery procedure and cost, not the enclosure manufacturer or brand name.
+We recover data from all major external hard drive brands: Western Digital, Seagate, LaCie, Toshiba, G-Technology, Buffalo, & Transcend.
+The internal drive mechanism determines recovery cost, not the enclosure brand.

 Western Digital